-Cultured buttermilk, on the other hand, is made by fermenting milk, preferably fresh but most often pasteurized.
+Cultured buttermilk, on the other hand, is made by fermenting milk, preferably fresh to retain beneficial bacteria but most often pasteurized.
 The low-fat or nonfat milk is fermented to turn the sugars into lactic acid.
 The resulting liquid is usually thicker than traditional buttermilk and is tart in flavor because of its increased acidity.
-This is what is sold in cartons and shelved among the dairy products in markets across America.
+This is what is sold in cartons among the dairy products in markets across the United States.
 Traditional and cultured buttermilk cannot be used interchangeably as their consistency and taste differ dramatically.

-Lban is enjoyed as a beverage in Morocco.
-It is particularly popular following a meal of couscous where it might be served alone or mixed into plain couscous.
-Lban is also used in dishes, combining with lamb, cucumber, and barley, and is featured in recipes such as Kibbee Bi Laban (a rice ball), Shorbah-Ib-Laban (lamb or beef steaks with yogurt sauce) and Sheesh Burruk (stuffed dumplings in a laban broth).
+Laban is enjoyed as a refreshing beverage in the Middle East, especially Lebanon, Turkey, and Iran—in homes, cafes, and in cities where it is sold by street vendors.
+It is particularly popular following a meal of couscous, when it might be served alone or even mixed into plain couscous.
+Laban is also an ingredient in many dishes, often those with lamb, cucumber, and barley; recipes such as kibbeh bi laban (a rice ball), shorbah-Ib-laban (lamb or beef steaks with yogurt sauce), and shish barak (stuffed dumplings in a laban broth), all call for laban.

 Laban offers a sweet and tangy taste for the tongue, like yogurt.
 The consistency is similar to milk and less like the thicker buttermilk available in North American grocery stores.

 Sure, laban is a go-to cooling drink, but it's also something you can cook with.
 In these recipes, you can use the laban as a marinade for tandoori, in a curry, or in a yogurt-based dressing.
 You may have to make adjustments if the ingredient you are using is not as thick as what's specified in the recipe.